Back to all articles

 For more detailed information, it's always a good idea to check directly with the DVLA

-How is the refund calculated?
+How is a car refund calculated?

 A car tax refund is calculated based on the unused months of the tax period and begins from the date the DVLA gets your information.
 Therefore, if you apply for a refund at six and a half months, you’ll get five months back (not five and a half).